paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

 ````

 ### 2.2 standardize colors
-In the file audit.py the following changes are made:
+The follwoing changes are made:
-   - color values expresed are nous are changed into HEX
+   - the color values that are expresed in nouns are changed into HEX codification

 ```sql
 SELECT ind, key, value